usaid-cs/yesterday-i-learned/random.md

 1. [Someone](https://www.reddit.com/r/explainlikeimfive/comments/6hmt3d/eli5_how_casinos_can_refuse_to_pay_a_jackpot/dizl5bn/) claims that slot machine winnings are decided by law.
 Slot machines mean that you always lose at a predetermined rate.
 If you win, go away.
 1. Start a meaningful conversation with strongly opinionated topics and open-ended questions, like music and movies.
 1. [Ultrasonic welding](http://s.hswstatic.com/gif/ultrasonic-welding-2.gif) uses ultrasound to heat up and weld two adjacent pieces of metal together.
 [Microsoft pulled that dick move once.](https://www.ifixit.com/Teardown/Microsoft+Surface+Laptop+Teardown/92915)
-1. Duck eggs are richer because the yolks are massive.
-Naturally, then, if you scramble one, it will turn out more yellow than scrambled chicken eggs.
 1. General Tso in General Tso's chicken was supposed to be [Zuo Zongtang](https://en.wikipedia.org/wiki/Zuo_Zongtang) (左宗棠).
 1. ["I have a great idea" "What?"
 "A motorcycle that goes slower than a bicycle, and that won't work unless you charge it every time" "This will sell" "Hang on, we should also remove one wheel so you faceplant every time" "Hold my beer"](https://www.youtube.com/watch?v=VdmJMLNuECQ)
 1. [Any age over 18](https://www.organdonor.gov/about/donors/seniors.html) can be donors.